Melvin Van Peebles’

 NEW 4K RESTORATION

-Plays in theater and Virtual Cinema.
+Plays in Virtual Cinema.

 (1968) Stationed in France, Black GI Harry Baird heads for an ooh-lah-lah weekend on the town – then finds himself falling for the French woman he’s picked up in a Parisian boîte.
 Based on the ex-pat director’s own novel La Permission, written in French, Van Peebles’ debut feature channels the exuberance of the New Wave, with an enchanting performance by Godard/Truffaut actress Nicole Berger, who died tragically before the film’s release.
 DCP.
 Approx. 87 min.
 In English and French, with English subtitles.